wfthi/ShuffleComplexEvolution/README.md

 Steps involved in SCE are:

-1. Initialization: Generate an initial set of points into complexes randomly within the search space (boudaries set bu the user).
+1. Initialization: Generate an initial set of points into complexes randomly within the search space (boudaries set by the user).
 Each complex has a certain number of elements,

 2. Evolution: Each complex evolves using a combination of deterministic (e.g., Nelder-Meade simplex method) and probabilistic (e.g., random sampling, monte-carlo type method) methods.
 This step mimics the process of pro-creation by mixing genes to have descendents with better genes.